To the Animals, All People Are Nazis

 - How can I repay the debt for my survival?

 - What is the lesson to be learned from my people’s supreme sacrifice?

 In 1972, I was hired by a major environmental consulting firm in Washington, DC.
 One of my assignments was to conduct a wastewater inventory of a Midwestern slaughterhouse.

 As I was inspecting the waste storage area, I suddenly came across piles of hooves, and hearts, and heads, and discarded bodies, all bearing silent testimony to sentient beings who were no more…

-Instantly, images of death camp piles of charred bones, hair, glasses, and shoes flooded my mind.
+Instantly, images of death camp piles of charred bones, and hair, and glasses flooded into my mind.
 I tried to dismiss it as mere coincidence.
-“They’re only animals,” I kept saying.
-But it didn’t work.
-As a scientist, I resolved that additional research would help.
+“They’re only animals,” I kept repeating.
+But, it didn’t work.
+As a scientist, I wondered whether additional research would help.